MWatty/Peaches-n-Green/README.md

 a home button, having the other navigation links also allows the user to browse the website .
 As mentioned above this is a convention that users now know to expect.

-* Footer - the Footer also exists on every page and again this a convention that user have become accustomed too and therefore it was important that this was adhered to on this website.
-The footer houses a link for each page again allowing for streamlined browsing.
-The footer also contains the social media icons, this is an important feature as it allows the user to access and further explore the world of "Peaches & Green" and this is reflected in the user stories.
+* Footer - the Footer also exists on every page and again this a convention that user have become accustomed too and therefore it was important that this was adhered to on this website.The footer also contains the social media icons, this is an important feature as it allows the user to access and further explore the world of "Peaches & Green" and this is reflected in the user stories.
 The footer also contains a copyright feature to protect the content and the creator.

-* Carousel - this showcases the websites 3 most recent recipes and the recipes will be seasonl and fit with the time of year
+* Carousel - this showcases the websites 3 most recent recipes and the recipes will be seasonal and fit with the time of year.

-* About Me - provides a snippet of informaiton about me and why "Peaches & Green" came to life
+* About Me - provides a snippet of informaiton about me and why "Peaches & Green" came to life.

 * Subscribe - allows users to subscribe to a weekly newsletter with additional recipes and also unlocks recipes on the website.
 This has the add on impact of allowing further interactivty with users and increasing the level of returning customers.

-* Recipe Cards - as per the user stories, simple navigation and users quickly being able to find what they are looking for are ver important factors.
-The use of the card deck provides a beautiful visual representaiton of the recipes, and the addition of informaiton in the footer should allow users to seamlessly find what they are looking for and if they are unsure what they are looking for exactly this should provide inspiration.
+* Recipe Cards - as per the user stories, simple navigation and users quickly being able to find what they are looking for are very important factors.
+The use of the card deck provides a beautiful visual representaiton of the recipes, and the addition of information in the footer should allow users to seamlessly find what they are looking for and if they are unsure what they are looking this should provide inspiration.

 * Individual Recipe Pages - simple, easy and achieveable is the aim of these pages.
+The photo on this page is carried through from the recipe card page or carousel, this is intentional and offers a sense of fluidity to the user.
+The recipe page has a visual guide that is then broken down into 4 sections serving size, preparation time, cooking time and simplicity level.
+At a glance this offers the user much of the information that they will need.
+On this page there is also an ingredients list and method all again displayed in a simple fuss free manner.

 * Essentials - this was created to take away the "I have no idea where to start" when it comes to vegetarian cooking.
-This is a statement that is very familiar to me and
+This is a statement that is very familiar to many vegetarians and this page is a great starting point for the non-vegetarain when embarking on their first vegetarian recipes.
-I believe this page answers this question.

-* Contact Page - this enables users to reach out to me to ask questions, provide feedback and potentially make requests for meal ideas
+* Contact Page - this enables users to reach out to me to ask questions, provide feedback and potentially make requests for meal ideas.
+This also allows the user to gather information on the users dietary preference should they wish to do so.

 ### Features left to implement